-The B.S. in anthropology provides students with a degree option that blends their interest in basic science with the holistic lens of anthropology.
+Provides a degree option that blends their interest in basic science with the holistic lens of anthropology.
 B.S. majors engage in anthropology through coursework, lab and field-based research, and outreach.
-A grounding in scientific-based research, community initiatives, and multicultural skillsets enable our students to address pressing needs in both local and global contexts.
+A grounding in scientific-based research, community initiatives, and multicultural skillsets enables our students to address pressing needs in both local and global contexts.
 For example, students often participate in independent and collaborative initiatives on and off campus and receive pre-graduate training in life sciences, health-related disciplines, natural history, and/or archaeological science fields.
 A B.S. in anthropology will encourage students to develop STEM-based skill sets and enhance scientific inquiry to address salient anthropological issues.
 This degree inevitably draws upon multidisciplinary fields including anatomy, biology, chemistry, ecology, engineering, genetics, geology, physics, mathematics, statistics, zoology, and botany.

 Coursework for the Major

 Both the B.A. and the B.S. require a minimum of 34 semester credits in anthropology and all coursework must be completed with minimum grades of C. A minimum of 18 credits of anthropology coursework must be completed at UF.

 For the BS degree, all required anthropology, and required related coursework must be completed with a minimum GPA of 2.5.

 Students concentrating in any subfield, particularly cultural anthropology and/or archaeology, are also encouraged to complete either an ethnographic study abroad program or an archaeological field school before their senior year.